Kiddo9000/TLang/README.md

 MySection <- The section to go to if the variable is equal to TRUE.
 ```

+## Comments
+Comments begin with a semicolon.
+Comments CANNOT be on the same line as any code.
+They must be on their own line.
+Example: `; This is a comment.`

 ## Parameters
 To define multiple parameters in an instruction, you can use the `||` delimiter.
 Example: `WRO Some Text I want to write||TRUE`